icinganalysis/icinganalysis.github.io/content/ads4.md

 Section 2 cites 31 publications, 19 of which are NACA publications.

 - von Glahn, Uwe H.: The Icing Problem, presented at Ottawa AGARD Conference.
-AG 19/P9, June 10-17 1955.
+AG 19/P9, June 10-17 1955. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19700070487) [also reprinted in NASA-TM-81651, but there the reproduction quality is poor.]
 - von Glahn, Uwe H., Gelder, Thomas F., and Smyers, William H., Jr.: A Dye-Tracer Technique for Experimentally Obtaining Impingement Characteristics of Arbitrary Bodies and a Method for Determining Droplet Size Distribution.
 NACA-TN-3338, 1955.
 - Langmuir, Irving, and Blodgett, Katherine B.: A Mathematical Investigation of Water Droplet Trajectories.
 Tech.
 Rep. No. 5418, Air Materiel Command, AAF, Feb.
 19, 1946.
 (Contract No. W-33-038-ac-9151 with General Electric Co.)
 - Brun, Rinaldo J., Gallagher, Helen M., and Vogt, Dorothea E.: Impingement of Water Droplets on NACA 651-208 and 651-212 Airfoils at 4° Angle of Attack.
 NACA-TN-2952, 1953.